isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 Of course it is a joke, or satire, but unfortunately, stories influcence minds, even when they are meant to be funny or satire.

-Around the same time, Thomas A. Limoncelli wrote the proto-devops book "The practice of System Administration", which interestingly contained a chapter on how not be to a BOFH - it asked the system administrator to reflect on the structure and processes of the larger company and their place in them, and then how to build useful supporting and reporting structures to function successfully in that structure, and how to respond to unexpected demands without too much toil and effort.
+Around the same time, Thomas A. Limoncelli wrote the proto-devops book "The practice of System Administration", which interestingly contained a chapter on how not be to a BOFH - it asked the system administrator to reflect on the structure and processes of the larger company and their place in them.
+Limoncelli then goes on about how to build useful supporting and reporting structures to function successfully in that structure.
+He closes with advice on how to respond to unexpected demands without too much toil and effort.
 It foreshadows a lot of development that caught on later under the label devops.

 ![](/uploads/2015/03/devops-en.022.jpg)

-The current, updated edition of that book is titled "The Practice of Systems and network Administration".
+*The current, updated edition of that book is titled "The Practice of Systems and network Administration".*

 The term "Devops" meanwhile, was coined by [Patric Debois](https://twitter.com/patrickdebois) in 2008 in Belgium, and pretty much assembled and then taught the same ideas as the Limoncelli book, at a larger scale and using even clearer structure.